khan1203/Redis_from_Scratch/01_Building_Minimal_TCP_Server/README.md

-## Minimal TCP Server
+## Phase-01: Minimal TCP Server

-Built a simple TCP server in Python that listens on localhost:6379, handles multiple clients with threading (multi-threaded), and responds to PING with +PONG.
+Here we have just built a simple TCP server in Python that listens on localhost:6379, handles multiple clients with threading (multi-threaded), and responds to PING with +PONG.